twindraco/hello_git_world/README.md

-# hello_git_world
+# hello_world
 a new repository exercise
-today is a happy dat to meet git hub!!!
+today is a happy day to meet git hub!!!